-The reading framework for the 2015 NAEP presents the assessment's conceptual base and discusses its content.
-The framework describes the types of texts and questions that should be included in the assessment, as well as how the questions should be designed and scored.
+The reading framework for the 2017 NAEP describes the types of texts and questions that should be included in the assessment, as well as how the questions should be designed and scored.

-The 2015 NAEP Reading Assessment uses the same framework developed for the 2009 assessment, which replaced the framework used from 1992 through 2007.
+The 2017 NAEP Reading Assessment uses the same framework developed for the 2009 assessment, which replaced the framework used from 1992 through 2007.
 Compared to the previous framework, the 2009 Reading Framework increased the emphasis on informational texts, redefined reading cognitive processes (behaviors and skills), introduced a new systematic assessment of vocabulary knowledge, and added poetry to grade 4.
-For a summary of similarities and differences between the two frameworks, see framework page 14.
+For a summary of similarities and differences between the two frameworks, see the full framework page 14.

 The assessment measures students' reading comprehension and ability to apply vocabulary knowledge by having them read passages in English and answer questions about what they have read.
 In some cases, the questions deal with facts in the text or vocabulary.
 In other cases, a complete answer requires a clear analysis or coherent argument supported by evidence from the reading passage.
-Students respond to both multiple-choice and constructed-response questions.
+Students respond to both selected-response and constructed-response questions.